 Diarrhea - babies

 Normal baby stools are soft and loose.
-Newborns have frequent stools, sometimes with every feeding.
+Newborns have stools often, sometimes with every feeding.
 For these reasons, you may have trouble knowing when your baby has diarrhea.

-Your baby may have diarrhea if you see changes in the stool, such as more stools all of a sudden; possibly more than one stool per feeding or really watery stools.
+Your baby may have diarrhea if you see changes in the stool, such as more stools all of a sudden; possibly more than one stool per feeding or truly watery stools.

 Diarrhea in babies usually does not last long.
 Most often, it is caused by a virus and goes away on its own.
 Your baby could also have diarrhea with:

-Infants and young children under age 3 can become dehydrated quickly and get really sick.
+Infants and children under age 3 can become dehydrated quickly and get very sick.
 Dehydration means that your baby does not have enough water or liquids.
 Watch your baby closely for signs of dehydration, which include:

-Make sure your baby gets plenty of liquids so she does not get dehydrated.
+Make sure your baby gets plenty of liquids so your baby does not get dehydrated.

 If your baby still seems thirsty after or between feedings, talk to your provider about giving your baby Pedialyte or Infalyte.
 Your provider may recommend these extra liquids that contain electrolytes.

 If your baby throws up, give them only a little bit of liquid at a time.
 Start with as little as 1 teaspoon (5 ml) of liquid every 10 to 15 minutes.
-Do not give your baby solid foods when she is vomiting.
+Do not give solid foods when your baby is vomiting.

 If your baby was on solid foods before the diarrhea began, start with foods that are easy on the stomach, such as: